If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 With Google’s algorithms and social media changing all the time, an email list is your only guaranteed source of traffic.

-If you offer readers something of value and they see you as someone they can trust, more people are likely to share their details so they can hear more of your wisdom.
+By offering pet parents information of great value, they come to see you as someone they can trust.
+These visitors are then more likely to share their details with you so they can hear more of your awesome tips.
+You become seen as a valuable resource!

 Promotion is key